 - ethics (VanSandt and Neck, 2003)

-According to Ken Blanchard, another leading authority in organizational and leadership development field, there are three constituents that every prospective SL needs to acquire in order to develop a self-leadership mindset:
+, another leading authority in organizational and leadership development field, there are three constituents that every prospective SL needs to acquire in order to develop a self-leadership mindset:

 - learn to challenge assumed constraints

 - use his/hers points of power and

 - be proactive in getting what you need to succeed

 .
 An assumed constraint is a belief usually based on past experience, which limits new experiences, so SL needs to persistently challenge and question it.